-With Queensland and New South Wales sweltering through a heatwave this week, it’s fair to say summer is well and truly here.
+With most of Australia sweltering through heatwaves lately, it’s fair to say summer is well and truly here.

-Of course, drinking water and going for a swim will be high on the list of things to do to keep cool and lower that core body temperature.
+Of course, drinking water and going for a swim will be high on the list of things to do to keep cool and lower than core body temperature.

 But, where’s the fun in that?

 Here are some fun and different ways to keep cool this summer (when you are not drinking water and going for a swim!